apify/crawlee-python/docs/quick-start/quick-start.md

 async def main() -> None:
-    # Create a BeautifulSoupCrawler instance and provide a request provider
+    # BeautifulSoupCrawler crawls the web using HTTP requests and parses HTML using the BeautifulSoup library.
     crawler = BeautifulSoupCrawler()

-    # Define a handler for processing requests
+    # Define a request handler to process each crawled page and attach it to the crawler using a decorator.
     @crawler.router.default_handler
     async def request_handler(context: BeautifulSoupCrawlingContext) -> None:
-        # Crawler will provide a BeautifulSoupCrawlingContext instance,
-        # from which you can access the request and response data
+        # Extract relevant data from the page context.
         data = {
+            'url': context.request.url,
             'title': context.soup.title.text,
-            'url': context.request.url,
         }
-        # Extract the record and push it to the dataset
+        # Store the extracted data.
         await context.push_data(data)

-    # Run the crawler
+        # Extract links from the current page and add them to the crawling queue.
+        await context.enqueue_links()

+    # Add first URL to the queue and start the crawl.
     await crawler.run(['https://crawlee.dev'])